TMEM269: Protein

 TMEM269 has two isoforms, with the more common variant being 245 amino acids in length.
 It has 5 transmembrane domains throughout the length of the protein and one large region similarity to the sequence of phosphatidylserine synthase.
 The two isoforms of TMEM269 have identical sequences apart from the second, less common, isoform having a deletion of the first 42 amino acids that are found in the first isoform's sequence.

 Relative to other human proteins, TMEM269 is rich in methionine, serine, phenylalanine, and leucine, while it has a low percentage of glutamic acid, glutamine, and arginine.
 The predicted molecular weight of TMEM269 is 26.9 kDa and the predicted isoelectric point is 6.7.

-Post Translation Modifications
+Post translation modifications

 There are four predicted sites of N-myristolyation (at amino acid positions 89–94, 102–107, 113–118, 137–142) for TMEM269.
 N-Myristoylation may be involved in signal transduction, protein stability, and trafficking proteins to the membrane.
 These N-myristolyation sites are predicted in various model organisms in addition to humans including mice, chickens, and zebrafish.

 There are two predicted sites of O-linked glycosylation on the TMEM269 protein; this type of modification may regulate protein conformation, stability, and multimeric protein assembly.
 These predictions are based on sites surpassing a 0.5 NetPhos threshold on a YinOYang post translational modification prediction algorithm These sites are located at amino acid positions 35 and 125 on the protein.